pydicom/pydicom/doc/cli/cli_intro.rst

 Note that prefixing the file specification with ``pydicom::`` will read the file from the *pydicom* test data files rather than from the normal file system.
+The following examples will use that so that you can replicate these examples exactly.
+In normal use, you would leave the ``pydicom::`` prefix off when working with your files.

 You can also show just parts of the DICOM file by specifying a data element using the usual pydicom keyword notation: